dentarg/auth0-blog/_posts/2017-10-17-krack-attack-wpa2-and-what-it-means.markdown

 ## Conclusion

+{% include tweet_quote.html quote_text="As with most security vulnerabilities, the most important thing to consider here is patching your software as soon as you can." %}

 As with most large or small security vulnerabilities, the biggest thing to consider here is ***patching your software*** as soon as you can.
 With new updates and patches being released on an almost hourly basis as the moment, keep an eye on your vendor to ensure you grab yours as soon as applicable.